alexboia/WP-Trip-Summary/help/src/en_US/index.md

 #### Track line colour

-This field allows setting the colour of the line used to plot the GPS track on the map.
+This field allows setting the colour used to plot the GPS track on the map.
 Applies to both front-end viewer and back-end trip summary editor.
 The default value is the previously used colour: `#0033ff`.